ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 Simplified citation format:
   - As with date formatting, goals are a minimal, standardized, flexible format, easily entered and parsed by both human and machine.
   - As with date formatting, all fields are optional based on availability and applicability of data.
+  - Otherwise, entered as completely as possible for future breadcrumb trail.
   - Comma delimited fields.
+(Does not fully account for literal quotes, commas, dates in titles, a current compromise.)
   - Uses date formatting defined above.
   - Full format:
-      - 02 Jan 2006, Authorfirstname Authorlastname, "Item Title", Volume Title, Publication City NY, p7-9, url.com.
+      - 02 Jan 2006, Authorfirstname Authorlastname, "Item Title", Volume Title, Edition, Publisher, Publication City NY, p7-9, url.com, Owner Name.
 Further descriptive information about item format, copyright, etc.
   - If the source of an item suggests a preferred citation format, that may be used instead.
+  - I may take liberties with my own format at times when it favors clarity/readability.

 Literal examples [brackets indicate optional inclusion]:
   - [the] Mills' store